 VMWare workstation pro is a Software program that would let you install different operating systems, be it a Windows or Linux virtually on your physical machine.
 The resources your physical machine (host) has, that would share among the VM’s.

 There are free versions of the alternate products out there as well, VirtualBox for example.
-But that doesn’t support many features which Workstation support, hardware acceleration is one such feature.
+But that doesn’t support many features which Workstation provides, hardware acceleration is one such feature.

-For those who use the MAC machine and looking for virtualization software, you shouldn’t be using VMware workstation; instead, you should use VMWare fusion pro.
-Both softwares are very identical, and steps performed here are almost the same for both workstation pro and the fusion pro.
+For those who use the MAC machine and looking for virtualization software, you shouldn’t be using a VMware workstation; instead, you should use VMWare fusion pro.
+Both software is very identical, and the steps performed here are almost the same for both workstation pro and the fusion pro.

-Creating Ubuntu VM in VMware workstation is easy, and In this LAB we are going to install ubuntu 19.04 on VMWare Workstation Pro 15, even though we use the Ubuntu version 19.04, the steps mentioned here are the same for the older version of ubuntu as well.
+Creating Ubuntu VM in a VMware workstation is easy, and In this tutorial, we are going to see how to install ubuntu in VMware Workstation Pro 16, even though we use the Ubuntu version 20.10, the steps mentioned here are the same for the older version of ubuntu as well.

 - If you are MAC user – VMware Fusion for MAC – Click here to download.

-How to install Ubuntu on VMware workstation 15 ?
+How to install Ubuntu using VMware in windows 10?

 - Creation of the VM

-- Attach the Ubuntu 19.04 ISO to Workstation
+- Attach the Ubuntu ISO image to Workstation

-- Setup the credentials for your Ubuntu machine.
+- Setup the account for your Ubuntu machine.

 - Configure the Hard Disk.